telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/manual-setup.md

    + __Newtonsoft.Json, Version 9.0.0.0 or higher__
     assemblies and set their __Copy Local__  properties to true in Visual Studio.
 The Telerik Reporting assemblies may be found by default in the folder __[TelerikReporting_InstallDir]\Bin__ .

-    >tip Without setting Telerik Reporting references' Copy Local to true the assemblies may not be loaded correctly on running the application.
+    >Without setting Telerik Reporting references' Copy Local to true the assemblies may not be loaded correctly on running the application.

 1. Update the __web.config__  file in the __Views__  folder to                   include the __Telerik.Reporting__  and __Telerik.ReportViewer.Mvc__                    namespaces: